 Day 7 : Farmhouse Tea & Blarney Castle

 Travel through the midlands of Ireland, stopping for photos at the stately Rock of Cashel.
-Visit a farmhouse for tea with scones and watch skilled sheep dogs herd sheep.
-Continue south to visit Blarney Castle and kiss the famous “Stone of Eloquence.”
-Also visit the Blarney Woollen Mills where you can find quality Irish-made goods.
-Drive to Killarney, picturesquely set beside lakes and mountains.
-Check in to your hotel and relax before dinner.
-Afterwards you may like to explore some of Killarney’s famous "singing pubs."
+Immerse yourself in farm life with tea and scones at a farmhouse visit and watch skilled dogs herd sheep.
+Head to Blarney Castle and kiss the famous “Stone of Eloquence.”
+Treat yourself to Irish goods at the Blarney Woollen Mills before heading to Killarney, picturesquely set beside lakes and mountains.

 Day 8 : Ring of Kerry & Skellig Experience

-Take a jaunting car ride to view Ross Castle set on Lough Leane.
-Then embark on the Ring of Kerry drive – a winding route with breathtaking sights of mountains and coastal views.
-Cross to Valentia Island by bridge to visit the Skellig Experience which describes the austere lives of early Christian monks on the nearby islands.
-Enjoy a casual lunch and stop in Sneem to admire brightly painted houses.
-Pause at Moll’s Gap for stunning views before returning to Killarney where you have an evening free for independent dining and activities.
+Step back in time as a jaunting car drives you past Ross Castle set on Lough Leane.
+Embark on the Ring of Kerry drive -- a winding route with breathtaking sights of mountains and coastal views.
+Cross the bridge to Valentia Island to visit the Skellig Experience, which explains the life of early Christian hermits on Skellig Michael, a rocky offshore island featured in the film “Star Wars VII.”
+Enjoy a casual lunch and later stop in the pretty village of Sneem.
+Pause at Moll’s Gap for panoramic mountain views and return to Killarney where the evening is free.

 Day 9 : Cliffs of Moher & Bunratty Castle

-Take a ferry ride across the River Shannon to reach the Cliffs of Moher, a spectacular wall of limestone that reaches 700 feet above the Atlantic Ocean.
-Check in to Bunratty Castle Hotel, close to Bunratty Castle and Folk Park.
-If you wish, you may visit the Folk Park, have a drink in the 200-year-old Durty Nelly's or shop at the Bunratty Mills.
-In the evening head to Bunratty Castle for a memorable medieval-style feast where the lords and ladies will serenade you with song and harp music, evocative of the Middle Ages.
+Take in the enormity of the Cliffs of Moher, a spectacular wall of sandstone that reaches 700 feet above the Atlantic, as you ferry across the River Shannon.
+Walk along the Cliffs for stunning views.
+Later, at Bunratty Castle Hotel, you’ll have free time to visit the Folk Park, have a drink in the 200-year-old Durty Nelly’s Pub, or shop at the Bunratty Mills independently.
+In the evening head for a memorable medieval-style feast where the lords and ladies will serenade you with song and harp music evocative of the Middle Ages.